 The slanting radiator was a trademark feature of the Type S. Some examples, like the one below, had fabric bodies.

 After building 185 Hyper Type S models, the company found it was sailing into the headwinds of the Great Depression.
-After bankruptcy, it was reorganized under new management, and Hugh Rose, an engineer who had designed the twin-cam engine in Rileys and ERAs, designed a similar engine with twin cams on the sides of the engine block, and rocker-operated valves in hemisphercal combustion chambers.
+After bankruptcy, it was reorganized under new management, and Hugh Rose, an engineer who had designed the twin-cam engine in Rileys and ERAs, designed a similar engine with twin cams on the sides of the engine block, and rocker-operated valves in hemispherical combustion chambers.
 Nicknamed the "underhead cam" engine, it found a home under the hood of this silver Corsica-bodied 14 Sports in 1938, the year after the new Lea-Francis regime announced its redesigned wares to the public.

-Three of the Corsica-bodied Sports were built, a company director also had Carlton Coachworks build the 14 Sports model shown below.
+Three of the Corsica-bodied Sports were built; a company director also had Carlton Coachworks build the Sports model shown below.
 Despite its scruffy condition, it justifies a restoration; after all, there's only one car like it.
 Just as the new Rose-engineered cars were beginning to make an impression, the outbreak of war put an end to production of civilian passenger cars.
 The reorganized Lea-Francis concern had produced just 83 of its new cars.

-After World War 2, Westlands* coachworks, which had also built bodies for Healey*, built just 29 examples of the graceful coupe below; this one is from 1948.
+After World War 2, Westlands* Coachworks, which had also built bodies for Healey*, built just 29 examples of the graceful coupe below; this one is from 1948.
 Traditional separate elements like headlights, upright radiator, and sweeping fenders are proportioned to make the short chassis appear longer, and the glassy arc of the roof is almost modern...

 L-F introduced the 6-light saloon below for 1949; production ended after 1951, when 170 to 200 of the 14 hp version had been built, with another 80 of the 18 hp (2.5 liter).
 The aluminum body on ash frame is typical of the period, but this car introduced independent front suspension and hydro-mechanical brakes to the L-F line.
 The hydro-mechanical system featured hydraulic front drums and rod-operated rear drums.
 Note the smooth integration of headlights into the fenders, and the sweep of the front fender line into the rear fender, a feature echoed 3 years later on the much more popular Armstrong Siddeley.
 Only the tall greenhouse inhibits the impression of length on the 111 inch wheelbase.